-Le projet Ulysse has been performed in Montréal…
+Le projet Ulysse has been performed in Berlin and Montréal…

 Built upon the the well-known contruct of the myth of Ulysses.
 The Ulysses Project is a contemporary transposition of the poem attributed to Homer which provided a reservoir of symbols to draw from, a network of relationships, as well as the material to be transformed.
 The Ulysses Project takes up the themes of the original all the while inspired by the interpretation of James Joyce from the beginning of the 20th century.